Book & Greeting Card Ordering Information

 Books cannot be pre- or post-dated either; however of course the month and/or year can be left off when I sign your books.

 Whether or not you ask me to sign your book, if you are giving it as a gift I encourage you to handwrite a personal message for the person you are giving it to.
-Handwritten messages in books become increasingly special and appreciated as the years pass - especially when the message writer is no longer around to do so.
+Handwritten messages in books become increasingly special and appreciated as the years pass - especially when the message writer is no longer around.

 If you have any queries about book signing, please don't hesitate to ask.
 I think it's something that can make a gift all the more special, so I put effort into getting it right.

 The short answer is usually within 7-14 days, to anywhere in the world.
-HOWEVER, sometimes delivery takes much longer, usually due to factors beyond my control, such as customs clearance delays and natural disasters.
+HOWEVER, sometimes delivery takes much longer due to factors beyond my control, such as customs clearance delays and natural disasters.
 For details, refer to the explanation below.
 If you do have an urgent deadline to meet, you may like to ring me to check the estimated time of arrival.

 Extra busy periods, eg in the weeks leading up to Christmas: orders are usually packed and sent daily because of the huge volumes being processed.
 Orders are mailed out strictly in the order in which they are received, with the exception of online orders, which receive priority (as no administration is involved, such as banking and cheque clearance time).